 Retention of information

-We do not collect or hold more information than we need to manage the contract in place, or understand suitability for membership.
+We do not collect or hold more information than we need to manage the contract and membership.

-We will retain any information in paper format for 12 months.
+We will retain any information held in paper format for 12 months.

 The information you provide to us will be held securely, whether the information is in electronic or physical format.